Contingency plans confirmed for GCSEs, AS and A levels

-The government and Ofqual have confirmed contingency plans in the event that exams planned next summer are unable to take place.
+@Education and @Ofqual have confirmed contingency plans in the event that exams planned next summer are unable to take place.

 The Department for Education and Ofqual have today (11 November) confirmed contingency plans to support students in the unlikely event that exams in England cannot go ahead next year due to the pandemic.